moubi/blog/content/blog/hoc-vs-hook/index.md

 </>
 ```

-I intentionally left more elements (`<h1 />`) than just a `<form />` in the jsx.
+I intentionally left more elements (`<h1 />`) than just the `<form />` in the jsx.
 It is suppose to serve as a hint, because **in reality some components aren't that simple**.
 Often they render other components or third party ones which you don't have control over.

 A more realistic example would look like so: